SanjayM08/vaentine/README.md

 - Terraform for Valentine.
 - main file index.
-- docker file is create the docker img
+- dockerfile for create the docker img

 ![site](/site.png)